Skip to main content

 Description

-Digital images of the admission and discharge registers can be searched online through our partner website, FindMyPast in the collection British Armed Forces, First World War soldiers' medical records.
-Records from Queen Alexandra's Military Hospital before the First World War, dating from 1910 can also be found here.
+MH 106/1-2078 consist of admission and discharge registers from hospitals, casualty clearing stations, field ambulances, an ambulance train and a hospital ship.
+Digital images of these records can be searched online through our partner website.
+Records from Queen Alexandra's Military Hospital dating from 1910 can also be found here.

-There are also five volumes in the series that relate to the use of the original collection of medical records, of which MH 106 is a sample of, when they were being used by the Ministry of Pensions.
-This includes registers as well as volumes containing information on the provenance and use of the original collection.
+MH 106/2385-21389 are volumes relating to the use of the original collection of medical records (of which the rest of MH 106 is a sample) during their period of use by the Ministry of Pensions.
+They include registers and volumes documenting the provenance and use of the original collection.

 Note